davedavis/cloudflare-zoneupdater-ui/readme.md

 something I whipped together to update them all quickly in a user-friendly way.
 This is my first try at a desktop Grephical User Interface so buyer beware and all that.

+# ToDo:
+- [ ] Add support for adding API key/token to keyring, env or config file.
+- [ ] Auto refresh domains list after update.
+- [ ] Add about section and licence.
+- [ ] Make executable.
+- [ ] Add support for enabling a service.